Refuting the Direct Sum Conjecture for Total Functions in Deterministic Communication Complexity: Lower Bound Proof

 \end{definition}

 The sets thus defined are constructed by interlacing a base matrix $A$ $\symTotGames$ times and taking all possible balanced extractions of rows and columns with cardinality determined by $x$ and $y$ respectively.
-Part of the significance of this set of matrices is that a partial protocol (Definition\ref{definition:PartialProtocol}) on $\overOp{A}{\symTotGames}$ with the column player communicating $-\ceil{\log{y}}$ bits will have at least one of its leaves labeled with rows $X$ and columns $C$ such that $\extractmatrix{\overOp{A}{\symTotGames}}{X}{C}$ is a supergame of at least one matrix in the set $\bracket{A}{\symTotGames}{x}{y}$.
-This allows us to bound the progress made by protocols in the best case scenario by lower bounding the communication complexity of our set of matrices.
+Part of the significance of this set of matrices is that a partial protocol (Definition~\ref{definition:PartialProtocol}) on $\overOp{A}{\symTotGames}$ with the column player communicating $-\ceil{\log y}$ bits will have at least one of its leaves labelled with rows $X$ and columns $C$ such that